 When the cases would rise and I ordered food in, notes of gratitude and freebies were often included to show thanks for supporting their business during the pandemic.

 One of the differences I noticed between the UK and Korea was what people seemed to think of as clean and safe.
 Unlike in the UK, everyone has to wear a mask both inside and outside in Korea (even when hiking in the mountains), however they don't seem to disinfect surfaces as frequently as they do in the UK.
 Also, while most establishments in the UK had switched to card payments, cash is still king everywhere in Korea (you can’t even use a card to buy a metro ticket).

 I switched back to saying that I'm from Canada despite not having lived there for nearly two decades, because of the reaction I got when I answered "UK".
 While there have been funny reactions (the security guard who jokingly jumped back and yelled "Ah, corona!") my landlady's daughter informed me that we have higher cases because we are mean and inconsiderate to others.
 In contrast, according to her Scottish people have lower cases because they wear masks, because they are kinder (this greatly amuses a friend in Edinburgh).
 Generally, I find that people have bigger reactions to smaller numbers here, texting their friends to warn them to stay inside for a few more weeks when 60 new cases are announced that week.

 Amulets against COVID-19

 I also came across more magical ways of protecting oneself against COVID-19.
 Here are some bujeok, or amulets that have been made to keep the disease away.
-On the left, homemade amulets in a fashion studio yell and swear in a mix of Korean, English and Russian (just in case), and traditional bujeok, prepared by shamans, can be purchased online for about £20 ($30):
+On the left, homemade amulets in a fashion studio yell and swear in a mix of Korean, English and Russian, and traditional bujeok, prepared by shamans, can be purchased online for about £20 ($30):